 - A new rat bait on the market by Bell Labs, called Final Soft Bait with Lumitrack has proven to have extremely high bait acceptance, providing a quick kill, mold resistant and will not become brittle or freeze.
 The Lumitrack will make the feces glow, allowing you to detect the rodents' pathways.

 - All the information above apply to Roof Rats as well with some additional

 tips because roof rats may be active above ground level, as well.

-Always try to place baits between there harboraging areas and all food
+Always try to place baits between there harboraging areas and all food sources.

 - Roof rats do climb above ground.
 Look for areas as fence rails, attics, trees, rafters as possible bait ares.
 They should be tied securely so non targeted animals and children may not access them.

 - Roof rats may travel a long distance to access food.
 Roof rats may live in trees and attics, but travel to feed in garbage cans, pet dishes, etc. Remove competing food sources.